-Laney course(s) that meet the proficiency level are:
+Laney course(s) that meet the proficiency level (or more advanced level) are:

-Chinese: 1 French: 1A Japanese: 1A Spanish: 1A, 22A or moreadvanced level.
+Chinese: 1, 22A French: 1A Japanese: 1A Spanish: 1A, 22A

-TOTAL REOUIRED UNITS:
+TOTAL REQUIRED UNITS:

-+ Courses designated with an "+" may be counted in Language other than English and one additional area, i.e. Area 3: Humanities.
+- + Courses designated with an "+" may be counted in Language other than English and one additional area, i.e. Area 3: Humanities. - ^ Course will be certified for one area only.